apereo/apereo.github.io/about.md

 tags: about
 ---

 Formed in 2012, the [Apereo Foundation](https://www.apereo.org) is a vibrant and value-driven organization.
 Apereo has a noteworthy history celebrating two strong organizations, the Sakai Foundation and Jasig.
 Apereo is a community built around openness, inclusivity, collaboration and innovation.
 The mission of Apereo is to help educational organizations “collaborate to foster, develop, and sustain open technologies and innovation to support learning, teaching, and research."

-Apereo is still 100% open.
+Apereo is 100% open.

 ### About Blog

-This is a blog managed and edited by the Apereo Foundation participants.
+This is a blog managed and edited by the Apereo project participants.
 It is typically used to post project updates, announce news, etc.

 ### Disclaimer